AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 #include_code register-recipient yarn-project/end-to-end/src/flakey_e2e_account_init_fees.test.ts rust

-Simulator will then retrieve these keys via an oracle call from PXE during private function execution.
+During private function execution these keys are obtained via an oracle call from PXE.

 ## Key rotation
 To prevent users from needing to migrate all their positions if some of their keys are leaked we allow for key rotation.